shubodaya/SD-Firewall-for-Automotive-ECU/README.md

 ```

 ## Usage
+* To test with different scenarios, connect multiple ECUs to their respective vCANs and ensure that they are configured correctly in the environment.
+This allows for comprehensive testing of the firewall's effectiveness across various use cases.
-* Customize the firewall rules in the firewall_dict.py file to meet your specific requirements.
+* Customize the firewall rules and interface configurations in the main.py and firewall_dict.py files to meet your specific requirements.
 * Simulate traffic between the virtual ECUs and monitor the log files for communication details and firewall performance.
 * Use CAN-utils for additional monitoring and CAN frame operations.